radius-project/docs/docs/content/operations/control-plane/observability/tracing/zipkin/index.md

 type: docs
 title: "How-To: Set up Zipkin for distributed tracing"
 linkTitle: "Zipkin"
-weight: 4000
+weight: 100
 description: "Set up Zipkin for distributed tracing"
 type: docs
 ---

 ## Configure Kubernetes

-The following steps shows you how to configure Radius control plane to send distributed tracing data to Zipkin running as a container in your Kubernetes cluster, and how to view them.
+The following steps show you how to configure the Radius control plane to send distributed tracing data to Zipkin running as a container in your Kubernetes cluster and how to view the data.

 ### Setup Zipkin

-1. Create namespace radius-monitoring
+1. Create namespace `radius-monitoring`
 ```
 kubectl create namespace radius-monitoring
 ```